swannodette/swannodette.github.com/_posts/2014-12-31-the-old-way-the-new-way.md

 nil
 ```

-The old REPL model simply provides a inferior development
+The old REPL model provided a inferior development experience.
+By
-experience.
-By embracing the same caching infrastructure as provided
+embracing the same caching infrastructure as provided to ClojureScript
-to CloureScript builds we can deliver a REPL experience far
+builds we can deliver a REPL experience far more in the line with the
-more in the line with one enjoyed in Clojure today.
+one enjoyed in Clojure today.